VWBL/Access-Condition-MolochDAO/README.md

 # Access-Condition-MolchDAO
-This contract is VWBL's access condition contract which defined MolchDAO member only can view digital content
+VWBL's access condition contract which defined MolchDAO member only can view digital content

 # Test
 1. Start a local Ethereum network basedn on a snapshot of the mainnet.